Wear a helmet

 If you are riding on a sidewalk, always yield to pedestrians.
 If the sidewalk has numerous pedestrians, dismount from your bike and walk with it.
 When you approach corners, alleys and driveways slow down and utilize your horn or bell.
 Remember, some communities do not allow bikes on sidewalks including downtown Evanston and other areas of the city.
 Check local laws to be sure.

 - Proceed slowly and carefully when you turn, brake, and accelerate on wet roads; avoid slippery metal plates and grates; on rail crossings, cross at a right angle; and avoid parallel, narrow pavement cracks.

 - Watch for drivers exiting parked vehicles and vehicles pulling away from curb.

 - Be alert for pedestrians walking between vehicles and against traffic control device and for animals in pathway.

 - See, be seen and be heard.

-- Be visible – wear bright of reflective clothing, utilize lights at night.
+- Be visible – wear bright or reflective clothing, utilize lights at night.

 - Make eye contact and be predictable.

-- Assume proper lane positioning ride in a straight line.
+- Assume proper lane positioning and ride in a straight line.